DevBeast630/DevBeast630/README.md

 ### Nice to see you!
-Senior engineer with 8+ years of experience building up web & blockchain infrastructure for several organizations with combined expertise in Software Engineering and Blockchain Architecture.
+Senior engineer with 8+ years of experience building up web & blockchain infrastructure for several organizations with combined expertise in Shopify Engineering and Blockchain Architecture.

 <br/>